 Blossom

-Buddy Buddy came into our care in the fall of 2021.
+Buddy came into our care in the fall of 2021.
 He is the largest pig at the Sanctuary at approximately 900 lbs.
-Buddy is a very sweet soul and has the kindest eyes.
+Buddy is a sweet soul and has the kindest eyes.
 He is an absolute lover of belly rubs and he will instantly drop to the ground at the slightest invitation of receiving one!
-He's also one of he laziest pigs and thoroughly enjoys spending majority of his day napping. |
+He also thoroughly enjoys spending majority of his day napping. |

 Carl

 Carl came to us with his brothers when their caretakers had to sell their farm and couldn't take the boys with them.
 Carl is very shy around people and he absolutely loves a good nap in the sunshine.
-He's also known as the Jay Leno of the pigs and he has two dew claws on each of his front legs when he should only have one! |
+He is known as the Jay Leno of the pigs and has two dew claws on each of his front legs when he should only have one! |

 Cyrus

-Cyrus came to us after a cruelty investigation by the SPCA and RCMP after several individuals attempted to end his life by stabbing him in the heart.
-Despite this horrific act of cruelty Cyrus is quite fond of people.
-He's also very vocal and will reward you with several approving grunts when you're giving him affection. |
+Cyrus came to us after a cruelty investigation by the BC SPCA and RCMP after several individuals attempted to end his life by stabbing him in the heart.
+Despite this horrific act of cruelty, Cyrus is quite fond of people.
+He is very vocal and will reward you with several approving grunts when you're giving him affection. |

 Esme

-Esme came to the Sanctuary after she was surrendered as a runt.
-She is only 15% of the size she should be and she is also neurological with a hypermetric gait which results in her having a minor tremor and she "prances" when she runs.
-She has a ferocious appetite and she is exceptionally active! |
+Esme came to the sanctuary after she was surrendered as a runt.
+As a Yorkshire pig, she is only 15% of the size she should be.
+She has a neurological disorder with a hypermetric gait, which results in her having a minor tremor.
+This also causes her to have a signature "prance" when she runs.
+She has a ferocious appetite and she is exceptionally active!
+Esme lives with Annabelle and Wilson and they are the best of friends. |

 Flower